2020 NBA playoffs

 The 2020 NBA playoffs was the postseason tournament of the National Basketball Association's 2019–20 season.
 The tournament ended with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion Miami Heat in 4 games to 2 to win their first championship since 2010.
 The playoffs were originally scheduled to begin on April 18.
 However, the league suspended the season on March 11, 2020, hours after the COVID-19 outbreak was declared a pandemic by the World Health Organization and after Utah Jazz center Rudy Gobert tested positive for the virus.

 On June 4, the NBA Board of Governors approved a plan to restart the season on July 31 in the NBA Bubble.
 This proposal was then approved by members of the National Basketball Players Association on June 5.
 Under this plan, the 22 top teams in the league at the time of the suspension (all the teams who had a mathematical chance at making the playoffs under the 82-game season) played eight additional regular season games to determine playoff seeding, with 16 of those teams playing in a conventional postseason tournament.
 If the ninth seed within a conference would have finished the regular season within four games of the eighth seed, they would have then competed in a play–in series.
 The last time a play-in game was played to determine a playoff spot was in 1956.
 The NBA would institute a Play-in tournament for the 7-8th seeds the following season due to the regular season being only 72 games.
 The following regular season and beyond would include a Play-in Tournament.

 As part of the bubble, all playoff games were held at the ESPN Wide World of Sports Complex inside Walt Disney World in Bay Lake, Florida.

 All three games that were scheduled to take place on August 26 were postponed by a wildcat strike, in response to the shooting of Jacob Blake in Kenosha, Wisconsin, with the Milwaukee Bucks being the first team not to take the court prior to their game five matchup against the Orlando Magic.
 The games on August 27 and 28 were also postponed, with games resuming on August 29.

 The Toronto Raptors were defending champions but lost in the Eastern Conference semifinals round to the Boston Celtics.
 None of the teams that made it to the conference finals in the 2019 NBA playoffs made the conference finals in 2020.
-These were the first playoffs since 1997 without the San Antonio Spurs, as they were eliminated from playoff contention on August 14, 2020, ending what was then the longest active playoff streak in the NBA and in the four major sports leagues in North America.
+These were the first playoffs since 1997 without the San Antonio Spurs, as they were eliminated from playoff contention on August 14, 2020, ending what was then the longest active playoff streak in both the NBA and other four major sports leagues in North America.